 8. See if you're on pace for an underpayment penalty.
 The federal income tax is a pay-as-you-go system.
 If you pay too little during the year, you could face penalties when you file your return.
 One simple way to help avoid the penalty is to make sure your withholding and estimated tax payments for this tax year are equal to your tax liability for last tax year (or 90% of this year's tax).
 However, if your adjusted gross income on last year's return was more than $150,000, you'll generally need to pay at least 110% of last year's amount (or 90% of this year's tax) to get the same protection against the underpayment penalties.

 If you're not sure where you stand, consult a tax adviser who also can help you get back on track by making an estimated tax payment or adjusting your withholding.

 9. Consider a Roth conversion.
 Roth IRAs are attractive because, unlike most other types of retirement accounts, they hold the potential for tax-free withdrawals of earnings in retirement.
-Unfortunately, you only can contribute to them if your modified adjusted gross income is below certain levels: For 2012, that limit is $125,000 for individuals and $183,000 for married couples filing jointly.
+Unfortunately, you only can contribute to them if your modified adjusted gross income is below certain levels: That limit is $116,000 for individuals and $183,000 for married couples filing jointly.
 The good news is that there is another way to get money into a Roth IRA -- it's called a conversion.
 It's accomplished by moving money from a traditional IRA or employer-qualified retirement plan into a Roth.